ZTHDGame/ZTHDGame.github.io/_posts/2020-06-10-Terms-Services.md

 Some states or countries do not allow the exclusion of certain warranties or the limitations/exclusions of liability described above, which means these limitations/exclusions may not apply to you if you reside in one of those states or countries.
 To the extent that we may not, as a matter of applicable law, disclaim any warranty or limit its liability as set forth herein, the scope of such warranty and the extent of our liability will be the minimum permitted under such applicable law.

-15. TIME LIMITATION ON CLAIMS
+##  TIME LIMITATION ON CLAIMS

 You agree that any claim you may have in any way arising out of or relating to your relationship with us, including your use of the Services, must be filed within one (1) year after the factual basis for the claim arose; otherwise,  subject to applicable law; otherwise, your claim will be permanently barred as untimely.

-16. GOVERNING LAW AND VENUE
+##  GOVERNING LAW AND VENUE

 These Terms and our relationship will be governed by the laws of the State of California, except for its conflict of law principles, to the extent permitted by applicable law.

 Further, you and we agree to the jurisdiction of the courts in Santa Clara County, California to resolve any dispute, claim, or controversy that relates to or arises in connection with the Services (and any non-contractual disputes/claims relating to or arising in connection with them), subject to applicable law and any mandatory jurisdictional requirements in your country or state of residence.

-17. AGREEMENT TO ARBITRATE AND CLASS ACTION WAIVER Notice of Claim and Required Informal Dispute Resolution Process
+##  AGREEMENT TO ARBITRATE AND CLASS ACTION WAIVER

+Notice of Claim and Required Informal Dispute Resolution Process

 In the event of any controversy or claim arising out of or relating to these Terms, including any question regarding its existence, validity, termination, or breach thereof, or your use of the Services, the parties hereto shall consult and negotiate with each other and, recognizing their mutual interests, attempt to reach a satisfactory solution, through first contacting Customer Support and then through the Informal Dispute Resolution Process described below.
 If these informal efforts do not resolve the concern or issue, we each agree to resolve any dispute between us through binding arbitration  or small claims court, subject to applicable law, instead of in courts of general jurisdiction.

-If you have any concerns about, or experience any issue with, the Services, most user concerns or issues can be resolved by contacting our Customer Support team at support@codedish.co.
+If you have any concerns about, or experience any issue with, the Services, most user concerns or issues can be resolved by contacting our Customer Support team at support@zthdgame.io.

-If you have any concern or dispute that Customer Support cannot resolve, you agree to then try to resolve the dispute informally (the “Informal Dispute Resolution Process”) and in good faith by contacting us and providing a written notice of claim (the “Notice of Claim”) to the address provided below for Service of Process or by sending an email to legal@codedish.co.
+If you have any concern or dispute that Customer Support cannot resolve, you agree to then try to resolve the dispute informally (the “Informal Dispute Resolution Process”) and in good faith by contacting us and providing a written notice of claim (the “Notice of Claim”) to the address provided below for Service of Process or by sending an email to legal@zthdgame.io.
 The Notice of Claim must provide us with an individualized and detailed description of the nature and factual basis of your individual, personal claim(s), and the relief you seek, including the specific amount of any monetary relief you seek and the basis for your calculation of that relief.
 Your Notice of Claim may only include your individual personal claim(s) and may not be combined with a Notice of Claim for other individuals.
 After submitting your Notice of Claim, you then agree to meet and confer by email, telephonically, or by videoconference (such as Zoom), in good faith regarding your individual claim before taking any further action.

 If any dispute related to your Notice of Claim cannot be resolved through the Informal Dispute Resolution Process within sixty (60) days of our receipt of the Notice of Claim, this Section explains how you and we agree to resolve it.
 We each agree to resolve any dispute between us through binding arbitration or small claims court instead of in courts of general jurisdiction.
 You understand and agree that you and we are giving up the right to sue in court and the right to have a trial before a judge of jury, subject to applicable law..